 6. Apparently, leading man Mostel and director Jerome Robbins got into a fight over an Orthodox custom.
 During one rehearsal, Mostel kissed the mezuzah, which outraged Robbins.
 Mostel explained that, as an Orthodox Jew, Tevye would never forget this custom.
 Eventually, Robbins lost this battle.

-7. Bea Arthur, actress of “The Golden Girls” played Yente the matchmaker role.
+7. Bea Arthur, actress of “The Golden Girls” played Yente the matchmaker role on Broadway.
 Um, yes.

 8. Leonard Nimoy (AKA: Spock) played Tevye in 1971.